Twitter Is Abuzz With The Suggestion That Les Moonves Might Have Assaulted Angela Lansbury

 A Twitter account called “Angela Lansbury News” had some additional information, saying that in 2011, Moonves gave the actor who played J.B.
 Fletcher a back-handed compliment.

-“When I first got to CBS, the sexiest woman on the network was Angela Lansbury but fortunately we’re doing a little bit better than that now.”
+“When I first got to CBS, the sexiest woman on the network was Angela Lansbury, but fortunately we’re doing a little bit better than that now.”

 The “ALN” account responded: “Well, who’s laughing now, mother****er.”

 And it didn’t end there.
-The account which says it’s in appreciation of the actor who has been on the small screen, the big screen and the Broadway stage posted a tweet that started with “that feeling when…”
+The account, which says it’s in appreciation of the actor who has been on the small screen, the big screen and the Broadway stage, posted a tweet that started with “that feeling when…”

 “That feeling when a bastard, who killed your show after 12 successful seasons and then insulted your womanhood in public, was finally fired in disgrace and you are still as fabulous as ever.
 Good riddance, Les Moonves.
 Hope you rot.”